 This ~60,000 SNP assay was designed in New Zealand by AgResearch and is supported by decades of national and international research.
 This enables the sheep industry to benefit from science discoveries that have been validated in New Zealand flocks whilst using a SNP based genotyping platform that is fully compatible globally.

-This ~17,000 SNP assay includes the NZ SNP parentage markers¹ as well as the gene marker tests² for GDF8 (Meat Yield and Fat Yield), GDF9 (Number of Lambs Born), BCO2 (yellow fat), BMP15/FecX (Fecundity), Booroola, Micropthalmia, Inverdale, scrapie and a series of other SNP markers currently under validation.
+The assay provides increased accuracy in your genetic evaluations and includes the NZ SNP parentage markers¹ as well as the gene marker tests² for GDF8 (Meat Yield and Fat Yield), GDF9 (Number of Lambs Born), BCO2 (yellow fat), Inverdale (Fecundity), Booroola (Fecundity), Micropthalmia, Scrapie and other SNP markers currently under validation.

 - Parentage assignment